libp2p/specs/rendezvous/README.md

 registrations.
 Peers can also cancel existing registrations at any time with an explicit `UNREGISTER` message.

+The registration response includes the actual TTL of the registration, so that peers know when to refresh.

 ### Interaction

 Clients `A` and `B` connect to the rendezvous point `R` and register for namespace